awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-working.md

 # Working with Patch Manager \(console\)<a name="sysman-patch-working"></a>

-To use Patch Manager, complete the following tasks\.
+To use Patch Manager, a capability of AWS Systems Manager, complete the following tasks\.
 These tasks are described in more detail in this section\.

 1. Verify that the AWS predefined patch baseline for each operating system type that you use meets your needs\.
 If it does not, create a patch baseline that defines a standard set of patches for that instance type and set it as the default instead\.